IGB190/igb190.github.io/_pages/visual-coding/item-editor.md

 # Item Editor
 {: .no_toc }
-The item editor allows you to create items and use custom logic to control the functionality of those items.
+The item editor window is used to create items visually, without the need for code.
+It allows you to choose basic properties for the item, such as its name, icon, item slot and tooltip.
+This window also allows you to choose specific stats that the item can have, as well the the stat ranges for each stat.

 ---
 <h2 class="text-delta">Contents</h2>